 You may wish to provide for external mediation for certain types of grievance, or if a grievance cannot be resolved informally, before resorting to formal procedures.
 A written procedure can explain how and when mediators may be used.

-In practice a grievance often precedes a resignation and a possible claim for discrimination or constructive dismissal, and using a fair, reasonable procedure may actually prevent Tribunal claims.
+In practice, a grievance often precedes a resignation and a possible claim for discrimination or constructive dismissal.
+Using a fair, reasonable procedure may actually prevent Tribunal claims.

 The Acas Code of Practice on Disciplinary and Grievance Procedures (see 3) recommends that you introduce a written, specific and clear grievance procedure.
 If you unreasonably fail to follow the good practice and advice in the Code, you risk an uplift of up to 25% in any Employment Tribunal award made against you.